StevieOo/SensorApi/README.txt

 DESCRIPTION
-This repo contains the source code for an application that reads data from ambient sensor and publishes to the internet using a web API.
+This repo contains the source code for an application that reads data from ambient sensors and publishes to the internet using a web API.
 This application was developed for the Raspberry Pi, and currently supports AHT10 Temperature/Humidity sensor.

 PREREQUISITES